 This small gesture that puts your customer first will not only increase the number of people who subscribe to your list.
 It completely changes the brand-lead dynamic.
 It makes the subscriber feel in control and more willing to become a paying customer.

 Too many options can cause choice paralysis.
 But a handful of well-thought-out options that you put in the hand of the customers earn trust and sales.

 Additionally, you can offer preferences like a choice to receive or not to receive:

 And if you have an extensive content library, you could even allow them to choose specific types of content or notifications.

 Check out this options list from Nextdoor.com, a neighborhood-based social media site.

 But it’s just not feasible to exhaustively list options for a subscriber.
-This is especially true during the actual signup process where too many choices may reduce signup rate.
+This is especially true during the actual signup process where too many choices may reduce the signup rate.

 That’s why to be successful in B2C email marketing you need to put data in the driver’s seat.

 “Data.
 Data.
 Data.
 You can’t make bricks without clay,” Arthur Conan Doyle, the 19th Century author, notably said.
 He knew the importance of data and his most well-known creation, Sherlock Holmes, used it to solve the crime.

 Today, data is no less important.
 But we use data in a very different way.
 We use it to delight customers, anticipate their needs, to introduce them to products they’ll love.